 Income Tax Expense

 Income taxes decreased during the third quarter of 2001 as compared with the same period of 2000 primarily as a result of pretax losses due to charges related to the asset impairments by Azurix, the restructuring of Broadband Services and the losses associated with the Raptor SPEs.
-The projected effective tax rate for 2001 is lower than the statutory rate mainly due toequity earnings, consolidated foreign earnings and differences between the book and tax basis of certain assets and stock sales.
+The projected effective tax rate for 2001 is lower than the statutory rate mainly due to differences between the book and tax basis of certain assets and stock sales.
 Income taxes, excluding taxes related to items impacting comparability, increased during the third quarter of 2001 as compared to the third quarter of 2000 primarily as a result of increased pretax earnings.

 RESULTS OF OPERATIONS